andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 |:--------------------------------------|:----------------------------------------------|
 |`StyledTextModel`                      |Base class (abstract)
 |` ├─ EditableRichTextModel`            |Default model for RichTextArea
-|` ├─ BasePlainTextModel`               |Base class for models based on plain text
+|` ├─ PlainTextModel`                   |Unstyled plain text model
 |` │   └─ CodeTextModel`                |Default model for CodeArea
 |` └─ StyledTextModelViewOnlyBase`      |Base class for a view-only model (abstract)
 |`     └─ SimpleViewOnlyStyledModel`    |In-memory view-only styled model

 The **EditableRichTextModel** stores the data in memory, in the form of text segments styled with attributes defined in **StyleAttrs** class.
 This is a default model for RichTextArea.

-The **BasePlainTextModel** is a base class for in-memory text models based on plain text.
+The **PlainTextModel** could be used as a base class for in-memory text models based on plain text.
 This class provides foundation for the **CodeTextModel**, which styles the text using a pluggable **SyntaxDecorator**.

 The abstract **StyledTextModelViewOnlyBase** is a base class for immutable models.
 This class is used by **SimpleViewOnlyStyledModel** which simplifies building of in-memory view-only styled documents.